 - Some students who have selected their friend from high school to live with, end up not being compatible as roommates.
 We encourage requested roommate pairings to have conversations about cleaning habits, room chores, daily routines, and more, prior to living together.

 There is no evidence of higher satisfaction living with a requested roommate vs. one that has been randomly assigned for college students.
 The key to having any great relationship is communication.
-The Department of Residence Life staff is always available to assist if things go south, but we want you to put your best effort into being flexible and compromising and learning how to have difficult conversations that lead to resolution.
+The Department of Residence Life staff is always available to assist, but we want you to put your best effort into being flexible and compromising and learning how to have difficult conversations that lead to resolution.

 Room reservation process

 Complete the following steps to apply for housing and/or reserve your room.
-Please note that you will not be able to view residence hall spaces unless the $150 payment is paid.
+Please note that you will not be able to view residence hall spaces unless the $150 payment is paid or waived.
 DO NOT submit the $150 prepayment if you do not wish to be in a contract next term.

 NEW STUDENT ROOM RESERVATION PROCESS